All Articles

 A diff.
 A summary of changes.
 A list of files touched.
 The minimum information I need to verify the AI did the right thing.

 Tools that just commit changes and move on do not earn my trust.
 Tools that show me their work do.
+This connects directly to the review process we run on every AI-generated block before it merges - covered in AI-generated code ships fast, bad AI-generated code ships faster.

 Does It Work Where I Already Work